 - You must be a SalesLoft admin as well as a Salesforce admin (or at least have permissions to create custom fields in Salesforce) to install the dashboard package successfully.

-- Log into your SalesLoft and Salesforce accounts in the Chrome internet browser.
+- As an admin, log into your SalesLoft and Salesforce accounts in the Chrome internet browser.

 - The dashboard package will create 26 additional fields in your Salesforce instance.
 Salesforce allows a finite number of custom fields on the activity object.
 Before you install the dashboard package, verify you have not reached your activity field limit.
 Here's a breakdown of the 26 total fields created for each dashboard package: